miracuse/miracuse.github.io/docs/more_resources/magic/index.md

 The other three base classes have access to some _Spirit_ Kits.

 While they are able to use those Kits with the Magic Skill, they'll generally get better results by paying the "price".
-This might be Fortune Points, Prep Points, or Alchemist Uses depending on the Kit.
+This might be Fortune Points, Prep Points, or Charges depending on the Kit.

 Paying the price allows these classes to cast a cantrip one time using a Skill other than Magic.
 If the Player has multiple _Spirit_ Kits equipped they can also cast a single spell in the same fashion, though they will also need to expend a Mental Health box just like a Mage would.

-### The Magic Skill

-One of the "prices" that a Mage pays for being able to use cantrips and spells is investing in the Magic Skill.

-Unlike other Skills, Magic has a narrow focus.
-It lets Players use _Spirit_ Kits without paying some additional cost like Fortune or Prep Points.

-Compare that to Strength, which increases a Character's health, allows them to attack, allows them to defend, and more.